bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 As a consultant, your goal is to solve problems and empower clients to make informed decisions.
 This means thinking critically about the challenges they face and offering practical, well-considered advice.

-- **Consider multiple options:** When presented with a problem, don’t just accept it at face value.
-Consider various solutions, weighing their pros and cons, and how they align with the client’s goals.
-- **Address root causes:** Focus on solving the underlying problems rather than just the symptoms.
+- **Address root causes:** When presented with a problem, don’t just accept it at face value.
+Focus on solving the underlying problems rather than just the symptoms.
 This approach not only resolves the immediate problem but can also prevent future occurrences.
-- **Get creative:** There are almost certainly multiple solutions to every problem.
+- **Get creative when brainstorming options:** Consider various solutions, weighing their pros and cons, and how they align with the client’s goals.
+There are almost certainly multiple solutions to every problem.
 Brainstorm ideas with your teammates to think outside the box and find opportunties in constraints.
 - **Think holistically:** Consider the big picture, understanding how different parts of a system interact and affect the business.
 Evaluate the interdependencies and potential ripple effects of your solutions, ensuring they align with the client’s overall strategy.
 - **Empower clients to make decisions**: Provide clients with the information they need to make decisions.
 This includes presenting different options, explaining the implications of each, and recommending the best course of action based on your expertise.